 The PRSA also offers professional accreditation to qualified members through the successful passing of a Readiness Review and Comprehensive Exam.
 Those who pass the exam then hold the official title of Accredited in Public Relations (APR).

 The PRSA publishes two member magazines, Public Relations Tactics and The Strategist, portions of which are available for free on the PRSA Web site.

-For more information about public relations and related topics, check out the links on the next page.
+For more information about public relations and related topics, check out the links below.